fmsangdehi/Baltic-herring-salinity-adaptation/README.md

 ## About the Project
 This repository is related to a collaborative research project investigating the genetic and molecular mechanisms underlying adaptation of herring to the brackish Baltic Sea environment.

 Our study focuses on how marine fish adapt to low-salinity conditions through genetic changes in genes critical for reproduction and early development, including sperm, egg, and embryo-associated proteins.

 ## Overview of key findings
 Atlantic herring has successfully colonized the Baltic Sea (where salinity reaches as low as ~3‰) from the North Atlantic (where salinity is ~35‰) within the last 8,000 years.
 Our study identifies four key gene families under strong natural selection that enable reproduction in brackish water:

-LRRC8C2 - A sperm-specific volume-regulated anion channel that prevents sperm swelling in low salinity ZPBA - A major egg envelope protein with altered sequence in Baltic populations FTG1-3 - Fish transglutaminase genes that produce a harder, denser egg envelope resistant to swelling HE1C - Hatching enzyme genes with massive copy number expansion enabling larvae to digest the reinforced egg envelope
+- **LRRC8C2** – a sperm-specific volume-regulated anion channel that helps prevent sperm swelling at low salinity
+- **ZPBA** – a major egg envelope protein with sequence changes in Baltic populations
+- **FTG1–3** – fish transglutaminase genes involved in producing a denser egg envelope resistant to swelling
+- **HE1C** – hatching enzyme genes showing massive copy number expansion, enabling larvae to digest the reinforced egg envelope

 Notably, three of these four gene families (ZPBA, FTG1-3, and HE1C) show evidence of adaptive introgression from Pacific herring populations.